SFDO-Community-Sprints/DLRS-Documentation/docs/ReleaseNotes/index.md

 * Aaron George
 * Scott Fenton
 * Brad Dins (special shout out for writing the Getting Started documentation for the new Wizard)
-* Amanda Styles (for wring instructions on how to move from version 1 - Custom Object to version 2 - Custom Metadata)
+* Amanda Styles (for writng instructions on how to move from version 1 - Custom Object to version 2 - Custom Metadata)
+* Shari Carlson
 * Nick Lindberg
 * Michael Kolodner